Subnautica: Development

-The game lacks traditional missions or quest structure usually found in video games.
-This was a deliberate choice, with Cleveland stating "with intrinsic rewards, people are instead encouraged to just do the activities for their own merit, less people would be motivated to do it.
+The game lacks the traditional mission or quest structure usually found in video games.
+This was a deliberate choice; Cleveland stated "with intrinsic rewards, people are instead encouraged to just do the activities for their own merit, less people would be motivated to do it.
 But, if they did get over that learning period they would get to the point where they internalized that activity as pleasurable on its own and they would continue".
 Cleveland opted for this after reading an essay by Jamie Cheng who implemented similar philosophies into his game Don't Starve.

 Early access versions of Subnautica were released on Steam Early Access on December 16, 2014 and on Xbox One Preview on May 17, 2016.
 During this initial release the game featured no hunger or thirst mechanics.
 After receiving criticism, specifically from one player whose critique "struck home for me", the team opted to include such a system eventually discovering that it helped players orient themselves to the early parts of the game.
 The full version of the game was released on January 23, 2018, for macOS and Windows personal computers, and on December 4, 2018, for PlayStation 4 and Xbox One consoles.
-The Nintendo Switch, PlayStation 5 and Xbox Series X/S versions of the game and a sequel, called Subnautica: Below Zero, were released on May 14, 2021.
+The Nintendo Switch, PlayStation 5 and Xbox Series X/S versions of the game and a spin-off, called Subnautica: Below Zero, were released on May 14, 2021.
 Previously, Below Zero was released in early access on January 30, 2019.

+In May 2025, game publisher Pladigious announced that Subnautica will be released on Android and iOS platforms on July 8, 2025.
+As of that date, the game has been officially launched and is available for download on both platforms.
+The mobile version includes the complete original game with all core modes, Survival, Freedom, and Creative, optimized for mobile play.
+It also features cloud saves, controller support, and a redesigned interface for touchscreen controls.

 Reception

 Subnautica received positive pre-release reception.
 Ian Birnbaum of PC Gamer described Subnautica as an "underwater Minecraft ", remarking that "with an experienced developer at the helm and a limitless variety of the oceans to play with, it's going to take a lot for Subnautica to go badly wrong.
 As the toolbox gets deeper and the shape of the end-game gets set, Subnautica will be a unique example of the ways survival can be tense, rewarding, and fun."
 Marsh Davies of Rock, Paper, Shotgun praised the rewarding nature of exploring the world of Subnautica, but criticized the "arbitrariness" and lack of intuition in some of the in-game recipes.

 At launch, the game received "generally positive reviews" on all platforms according to review aggregator Metacritic.
-Ben "Yahtzee" Croshaw on The Escapist's Zero Punctuation series gave it a generally positive review, stating, "Underwater exploration is an inherently appealing concept: this whole new world rolling away before you, made all the more beautiful by its utter hostility."
-He criticized the game as "a little unintuitive and a little buggy".
-Croshaw would later list Subnautica as his second favorite game of 2018.
-The popular gamer Ethan "E-MAN-MLG" Christianson later went on to say that "This game is so amazing, the beautiful and terrifying detail that went into the game is simply breathtaking!"
-Popular Youtuber, Markiplier later went on to say that the game was also very well made.

-By January 2020, more than 5.23 million copies had been sold across all platforms, not including free copies given as part of promotions.
+By January 2020, more than 5.23 million copies had been sold across all platforms.